linuskang/bubbly/README.md

 - Contribute by adding new bubblers or updating the status of existing ones, ensuring the database stays accurate and up to date.

+These are also the other features:

+- Bookmarking fountians.

+- AI Chatbot for questions.

+- Viewing (guest) and posting reviews.

+- Viewing contribution logs.

+- Amenities viewer.

+- Logging using Discord and Seq.

+- User profile systems.

+- XP tiering systems for accounts.

+- Report abuse system for reviews, waypoints, and users.

 Below are some videos of my app features:

 The overview of each water fountain.
 Shows essential information.